astronomer/docs/astro/create-dedicated-cluster.md

 - You want more options for the region your cluster is hosted in.
 - You otherwise want to keep your Deployments as isolated as possible.

 Dedicated clusters offer the self-service convenience of a fully managed service while respecting the need to keep data private, secure, and within a single-tenant environment.
+If you don't need the aforementioned features, you can use one of the standard clusters when you [Create a Deployment](create-deployment.md).

 ## Setup
 <Tabs